ADLIN100/project2/README.md

 Animations & Transitions:

-- Transformations: Certain elements (such as images) have been translate, scale, rotate and skewing using CSS transformations to motion within the design
+- Transformations: Certain elements (such as images) have been translated, scaled, rotated, and skewed using CSS transformations to motion within the design

 Software Utilized: